 TIP #4: The International Festival Tastings at the Convention Centre are the festival’s biggest events.
 If you can, go to the one on Thursday evening.
 It’s the least crowded and offers the best opportunity to chat with the vendors.

 TIP #5: Wines are available for sale at the Wine Shop at the four International Festival Tastings events.
-Just don’t forget to plan in advance how to carry all your purchases home afterwards.
+Just don’t forget to plan in advance how you’ll carry all your purchases home.

 TIP #6: Consider turning your wine festival experience into a mini vacation.
 If you do that, and you book your hotel through the website StayVancouverHotels.com, you can usually get a free ticket to one of the Festival Tasting Room events.
 To get this deal, however, you usually have to book a week or so before the festival starts.
 See the VIWF website for details.